IMClick-Project/IQ/Cubic Equations of State Simulator/Code Documentation/Entropy 6 - PST Surface given Isobar Pressures.md

-# PST Diagram given Isobar Pressures
+# PST Surface given Isobar Pressures

 This is the sixth option in the entropy menu.
-Its interface is programmed in "Entropy6.mlapp" and it uses the function called "PST_Diagram_given_Isobar_Pressures.m" for thermodynamic calculations.
+Its interface is programmed in "Entropy6.mlapp" and it uses the function called "PST_Surface_given_Isobar_Pressures.m" for thermodynamic calculations.

 ## 1. MATLAB App